fly-apps/hello-static/README.md

 # hello-static

-An example static website repository you can use to deploy a static site on Fly.io, using NGINX.
+An example static website repository you can use to deploy a static site on Fly.io, using nginx.

 Used by the guide at https://fly.io/docs/getting-started/static/